metriport/metriport/packages/packages/react-native-sdk/README.md

-# Metriport-iOS-SDK
+# Metriport React Native SDK

-A React Native wrapper around our [iOS package](https://github.com/metriport/metriport-ios-sdk).
+A React Native package to render our widget to be able to connect with available providers.

 ## Quickstart